Michelle Larcher de Brito: Grunting controversy

 During the 2009 French Open and Wimbledon tournaments, Larcher de Brito came under criticism for what by some was considered excessive grunting.
 Larcher de Brito's in-game grunts at Wimbledon were recorded at 109 decibels, louder than police sirens and higher than the sound intensity records of other players.
-Some players and commentators have voiced suspicions that the grunting is used as an unsportsmanlike tactic to distract the opponent and that this tactic is actually taught by Nick Bollettieri, who is responsible for the training of Larcher de Brito and other grunting players.
+Some players and commentators have voiced suspicions that the grunting was used as an unsportsmanlike tactic to distract the opponent and that this tactic was actually taught by Nick Bollettieri, who was responsible for the training of Larcher de Brito and other grunting players.

 Michelle Larcher de Brito denied being unsportsmanlike and stated: "Nobody can tell me to stop grunting.
 Tennis is an individual sport and I'm an individual player.
 If they have to fine me, go ahead, because I'd rather get fined than lose a match because I had to stop grunting [...]
 If it has inconvenienced the other player, there's nothing I can really do about it, because I don't really want to change anything. [...]
 I'm here to win.
 That's it.
 If people don't like my grunting they can always leave."
 On a more conciliatory note, however, Larcher de Brito has also remarked: "I'm 16 and I'm still learning.
 Maybe I can eventually put it under control.
 I don't know, but I'll try.
 It comes from Seles; it comes from Sharapova.
 It comes from great players."
 Like Larcher de Brito, Monica Seles and Maria Sharapova were also trained by Nick Bollettieri.